Go Victoria will define our mobility future

 - Managing Mobility Today: Where and How We Move

 - Emerging opportunities: Focus Areas and Keys to Delivery

-In additional to the survey and Draft Mobility Profile, we will be out in the community throughout 2019 at various pop-up events, community and organization outreach activities, and gathering input from strategic focus groups and advisory committees.
-So watch out for us and check back online for more upcoming opportunities to discuss our mobility future here in Victoria.
+In additional to the online survey and Draft Mobility Profile, we were out in the community throughout 2019 at various pop-up events, community and organization outreach activities, and gathering input from strategic focus groups and advisory committees.
+Check back for more upcoming opportunities to discuss our mobility future here in Victoria.

 Go Victoria Launch Event:

 The Go Victoria Launch Event was held on January 24, 2019 at the Victoria Conference Centre.
 It was an evening of short films and thought-provoking discussion on the future of mobility in our capital city with industry-leading speakers and the community.